Transfer fees have been rising at a rapid rate, and some of the prices quoted for players have reached astronomical levels.

 After initially rejecting Barcelona to stay at Atletico Madrid, and releasing a movie to explain ‘the decision,’ the Frenchman changed his mind a year later and made a €120million move to the Nou Camp in 2019.

-Griezmann struggled to adapt to Barcelona’s style, scoring just 35 goals in 102 games, before returning on loan to Atletico in 2021.
+Griezmann struggled to adapt to Barcelona’s style, scoring just 35 goals in 102 games, before returning to Atletico in 2021.

-A huge loss which plundered Barcelona into financial crisis, and nothing much memorable on the pitch from the 31-year-old.
+A huge loss which plundered Barcelona into financial crisis, and nothing much memorable on the pitch from the 32-year-old.

 In hindsight, he was better off staying in Madrid.